EMF Services

 Control Unit

-Active Magnetic Shielding (Field Cancellation)
+Active Magnetic Shielding for Power Lines

-About Us
+Home About Us Resources

 Our active magnetic shielding systems are used primarily for reducing powerline magnetic fields.
 They are effective for both transmission and distribution lines, overhead or underground.
 Within a defined area, the magnetic field can often be reduced to a very low level.
 While passive shielding using metal plates is commonly used for single rooms, active shielding is usually the only practical approach to power line field mitigation at the whole-building level.
 Similar technology is commonly used for room-level field reduction for scanning electron microscopes (SEMs) and other electron beam devices, but our work is limited to wide area, building level applications.
 Our systems are currently deployed effectively in schools, office buildings, research facilities, and electric power generation plants throughout the U.S., Canada, Israel, Sweden, and Switzerland.

-Commercial Building near Power Line
+Commercial Building near Power

 Active Shielding System between Power Line and Building